DataLab-Platform/DataLab/doc/features/general/remote.rst

 ==================

-DataLab may be controlled remotely using the `XML-RPC`_ protocol which is natively supported by Python.
+DataLab may be controlled remotely using the `XML-RPC`_ protocol which is natively supported by Python (and many other languages).
 Remote controlling allows to access DataLab main features from a separate process.

 From an IDE
 ^^^^^^^^^^^

-It is possible to run a Python script from an IDE (e.g. `Spyder`_ or any other IDE, or even a Jupyter Notebook) that connects to a running DataLab instance, adds a signal and an image, and then runs calculations.
-This is the case of the `RemoteCDLProxy` class that is provided in module ``cdl.proxy``.
+DataLab may be controlled remotely from an IDE (e.g. `Spyder`_ or any other IDE, or even a Jupyter Notebook) that runs a Python script.
+It allows to connect to a running DataLab instance, adds a signal and an image, and then runs calculations.
+This feature is exposed by the `RemoteCDLProxy` class that is provided in module ``cdl.proxy``.

 From a third-party application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also possible to connect to a running DataLab instance from a third-party application, adds a signal and an image, and then runs calculations.
-This is the case of the `RemoteCDLProxy` class that is provided in module ``cdl.proxy``.
+DataLab may also be controlled remotely from a third-party application, for the same purpose.

+If the third-party application is written in Python 3, it may directly use the `RemoteCDLProxy` class as mentioned above.
+From another language, it is also achievable, but it requires to implement a XML-RPC client in this language using the same methods of proxy server as in the `RemoteCDLProxy` class.

 Data (signals and images) may also be exchanged between DataLab and the remote client application, in both directions.